Macedonian Ruins

 I command that my daily needs be met!

 This is about more than food.
 The term bread represents, metaphorically, our daily needs.
-Jesus, in the verses following the prayer, tells of God’s care for the needs of sparrows and of the lilies in the field, equating our worth as much greater.
+Jesus, in the verses following the prayer, tells of God’s care for the needs of sparrows and the lilies in the field, equating our worth as much greater.
 Will Yahweh not more willingly meet our needs?

 “And forgive us our debts, as we also have forgiven our debtors.”